Success Stories

 Lebanon

-Wassim’s mechanical expertise is deeply rooted in artificial intelligence.
-During Stars of Science, he developeda device to deliver food from the hospital kitchen to the patients’ bedside.
-Wassim’s Hospital Patient Food Delivery Robot increases hospital efficiency by freeing up medical staff’s time and ensures that patients are served meals quickly and safely.
+Wassim's mechanical expertise is firmly grounded in artificial intelligence.
+During Stars of Science, he developed a device that delivers food from the hospital kitchen directly to patients' bedsides.
+Wassim's Hospital Patient Food Delivery Robot enhances hospital efficiency by freeing up medical staff's time and ensuring patients receive their meals quickly and safely.

 Beyond Stars of Science

-Wassim was working in Berlin-Germany, as an International Project Manager for a well-respected industrial tech company after finishing his thesis.
-In 2019, he launched his own startup called Revotonix, the 1st mobile robot company in the region working between Lebanon and Germany.
-With two partners and a team of 5 members, Revotonix has clients in Egypt, Qatar and Lebanon.
-Revotonix offers customized mobiles robots, robotics consultancy and Felix the robot is the 1st product launched.
-Felix is an advertising interactive robot that can detect the gender and the age of the viewer/user.
-It can display advertisement depending on the age and sex of the user and has many other features such as collecting statistics and displaying interactive avatars.
+After completing his thesis, Wassim worked in Berlin, Germany, as an International Project Manager for a renowned industrial tech company.
+In 2019, he launched his own startup, Revotonix, the first mobile robot company in the region, operating between Lebanon and Germany.
+With two partners and a team of six, Revotonix is fully operational, serving clients in Egypt, Qatar, and Lebanon.
+The company offers customized mobile robots, robotics consultancy, and its first product, Felix, an interactive advertising robot.
+Felix can detect the gender and age of viewers, display targeted advertisements, collect statistics, and showcase interactive avatars.

-Since his appearance on the show, Wassim won three competitions with his Hospital Patient Food Delivery Robot, SASHA from which the Tech-I Competition – a worldwide contest organized by the Global Innovation through Science and Technology (GIST), the U.S. Department of State’s flagship entrepreneurship program.
-Winning first prize, Wassim received over $50,000 in start-up resources, tickets to California, a dedicated feature article, and much more.
+Since his appearance on Stars of Science, Wassim has won three competitions with his Hospital Patient Food Delivery Robot, SASHA, including the Tech-I Competition – a global contest organized by the Global Innovation through Science and Technology (GIST), the U.S. Department of State’s flagship entrepreneurship program.
+Winning first prize, Wassim received over $50,000 in startup resources, tickets to California, a dedicated feature article, among other prizes.

-Following the pandemic, his startup took to Software development and is now focusing on developing navigation algorithms for mobile robots in different fields such as manufacturing, social & service robots.
-His startup recently partnered with a top leading robotics company for the purpose of implementing their navigation software.
+Following the pandemic, Revotonix shifted to software development, focusing on navigation algorithms for mobile robots in various fields such as manufacturing, social, and service robots.
+The startup partnered with a leading robotics company to implement their navigation software.
+Wassim aims to expand his team to 30 employees, primarily operating in Europe, with plans to expand to the US and the Middle East.

 Follow Wassim